Format of Turnover certificate by the Chartered Accountants

 Turnover certificate by Chartered Accountants as per the Guidance Note by ICAI

-Turnover certificate format as per ICAI
+Draft format of turnover certificate as per ICAI

 Chartered Accountants in practice are often called upon to issue reports/certificates for special purposes e.g. reports/ certificates required under the tax laws or for Government welfare schemes, tenders or registrations.